Data-driven upper bounds and event attribution for unprecedented heatwaves: Materials and Methods

 \item Risk probabilities, denoted ${p}(\bs, t; u)$, which quantify the likelihood of exceeding a given temperature threshold $u$ at a location $\bs$ and year $t$.
 Alternatively, the risk probability can be defined as the inverse of the return interval for $u$.

-\item The $\sigma$-event threshold $\tau(\bs) = [{b(\bs,t) - m(\bs,t)}]/{\sigma(\bs,t)} = -{\Gamma(1-\xi(\bs))}/{\xi(\bs)}$ (where $\Gamma(\cdot)$ is the gamma function), which quantifies how extreme a temperature measurement must be (number of $\sigma$'s) relative to the GEV mean $m(\bs,t) = \mu(\bs,t) +\sigma(\bs,t)\big[\Gamma(1-\xi(\bs)) -1 \big]/\xi(\bs)$ to be considered ``impossible.''
-Note that $\tau(\bs)$ is time-invariant because the shape parameter $\xi(\bs)$ is time-invariant. \end{enumerate} Second, we propose a statistical framework to account for the fact that nearby stations will experience similar heatwave climatologies, wherein the GEV coefficients are a linear combination of spatially-coherent basis functions \citep[related to the approach of][]{cooley2007bayesian}.
-In some ways, our approach mimics that of regional frequency analysis \citep{Hosking1993}, which supposes that a group of (presumably nearby) sites have the same statistics.
-Our approach does not require one to identify homogeneous regions and instead simply restricts the GEV coefficients to vary smoothly according to geospatial coordinates (longitude, latitude, and elevation).
+\item The $\sigma$-event threshold $\tau(\bs) = [{b(\bs,t) - m(\bs,t)}]/{\sigma(\bs,t)} = -{\Gamma(1-\xi(\bs))}/{\xi(\bs)}$, where $\Gamma(\cdot)$ is the gamma function and $m(\bs,t) = \mu(\bs,t) +\sigma(\bs,t)\big[\Gamma(1-\xi(\bs)) -1 \big]/\xi(\bs)$ is the GEV mean.
+This threshold quantifies how extreme a temperature measurement must be (number of $\sigma$'s) relative to the GEV mean to be considered ``impossible.''
+Note that $\tau(\bs)$ is time-invariant because the shape parameter $\xi(\bs)$ is time-invariant. \end{enumerate} \st{Second, we propose a statistical framework to account for the fact that nearby stations will experience similar heatwave climatologies, wherein the GEV coefficients are a linear combination of spatially-coherent basis functions (related to the approach of Cooley et al. (2007).} \newTxt{Second, we propose a statistical framework to account for the fact that nearby stations will experience similar heatwave climatologies: in other words, the spatially-varying quantities on the right-hand side of Equation~\ref{eq:gevMarg} should be spatially coherent (i.e., spatially dependent).
+This idea leverages the intuition of Tobler's first law of geography: ``everything is related to everything else, but near things are more related than distant things'' \citep{Tobler1970}.
+We thus develop an approach related to conditional independence methods \citep[see, e.g.,][]{cooley2007bayesian,Risser2019} wherein the GEV coefficients are a linear combination of spatially-coherent, compactly supported basis functions.
+The centroid of each basis function corresponds to the center of an equal-area hexagonal global grid (each cell with area approximately 200,000 km$^2$) with nominal spacing of approximately 500 km; $356$ of the cells have at least one station. } Our approach mimics that of regional frequency analysis \citep{Hosking1993}, which supposes that a group of (presumably nearby) sites have the same statistics. \newTxt{Unlike regional frequency analysis, however,} our approach does not require one to identify homogeneous regions and instead simply restricts the GEV coefficients to vary smoothly according to geospatial coordinates (longitude, latitude, and elevation).
 This restriction ensures that nearby stations will have similar climatological properties.
-Finally, we account for the fact that nearby stations will experience the same heatwave events (i.e., accounting for weather dependence) using a deep learning variational autoencoder that incorporates a max-infinitely divisible copula \citep{zhang2023flexible}.